luciodale/fork/README.md

 `:on-submit` lets you write your own submit logic in a Re-frame event

+`:on-submit-response` to provide a map of server messages based on status codes

 `:component-did-mount` to perform any logic after the component is mounted.
 It takes a function and provides one argument that consists of a map of handlers: `set-touched, set-untouched, set-values, disable, enable, disabled?, handle-change, handle-blur, send-server-request`

 #### The Flow

-After clicking the submit button, the interceptor `(fork/on-submit :form)` sets `submitting?` to true and removes any `:external-errors` coming for example from a previously failed http request.
+After clicking the submit button, the interceptor `(fork/on-submit :form)` sets `submitting?` to true.
 Remember to pass `:form` to the interceptor function, and make sure that it matches the `:path` value you have given to *Fork*.
 At this stage, your event is executed and the only detail to remember is to set `:submitting?` to false when the form life cycle is completed.
 You can choose to handle the global state with your own functions or rely on some helpers like `fork/set-submitting`.
 It's really up to you.

 You probably want to know more than the same old *Hello World* demonstration.
 Hence, I have prepared a REAL example that includes a server request and shows better what *Fork* can do for you.